skacem/Marketing-Analytics-Foundations/README.md

-# Foundation of Marketing Analytics by Arnaud De Bruyn
+# Foundation of Marketing Analytics
+%% by ESSEC Business SchooL
+%% Instructor: Arnaud De Bruyn

 Not only large businesses, but almost every online retailer using an established e-commerce platform like Shopify or any other serious e-commerce solution is sitting on a wealth of data, but usually lacks the skills and people to analyze it and use it efficiently.
 Those companies that can do so have a clear competitive advantage over those that can't - especially when it comes to marketing and sales, since ca. 90\% of the data that companies collect relates to customer actions in the context of marketing activities.